 We live in a litigious society.
 Every business is at risk of being sued.
 This threat exists whether you have a small blog or a huge e-commerce website.
-Given this risk, it is important you understand the concepts of preventing versus winning a lawsuit and the differences between them.
+Given this risk, it is important you understand the concept of preventing versus winning a lawsuit and the differences between the two outcomes.

 Filing A Lawsuit

 The act of filing a lawsuit involves the creation of a document known legally as a complaint and the payment of a filing fee at a courthouse.
 That’s it.
 The person filing the lawsuit does not have to meet any substantive standard when submitting the complaint.
 Let’s look at an example to see how this might play out.